 DeLuca is a longtime supporter of the regional efforts to attract more development through improving our transportation infrastructure, including the construction of a third regional airport and the Illiana Expressway.
-These new infrastructure projects will help bring thousands of jobs to our community as the region’s influence as a transportation hub grows.
+These new infrastructure projects could help bring thousands of jobs to our community as the region’s influence as a transportation hub grows.

 Prior to serving as Mayor of Chicago Heights for 6 years, DeLuca worked to improve local schools for 8 years as a member and president of the Bloom Township High School District 206 Board of Education.
-While on the school board, DeLuca was instrumental in reactivating and expanding the Industrial Education Program and still believes in a quality education for all.
+While on the school board, DeLuca was instrumental in reactivating and expanding the Industrial Education Program and believes in a quality education for all.
 As mayor, DeLuca cut wasteful spending, reduced payroll, balanced the City budget, and improved public safety in Chicago Heights.
 DeLuca engineered a policy that sold unused city-owned property to private entities to get them back on the tax rolls.
 The goal was to attract business and new jobs.
 It worked.
-In fact, at a time when the unemployment rate in many area communities was rising, it was declining in Chicago Heights, thanks in part to this initiative.
+In fact, at a time when the unemployment rate in many area communities was rising, it was declining in the Chicago Heights, thanks in part to this initiative.
 DeLuca also established Ghana, West Africa, as Chicago Heights 4th Sister City.

 Illinois 80th District includes portions of:

 Townships: Bloom, Florence, Frankfort, Green Garden, Manhattan, Monee, New Lenox, Peotone, Rich, and Wilton